larb-publishing-course/larb-publishing-course.github.io/source/program-details.html.markdown

 ## Housing:

-The Workshop offers housing on the USC campus from June 25 – July 31 for a cost of $2166 for single occupancy (one person/ room) and $1786 for single occupancy (two people/ room).
+The Workshop offers housing on the USC campus from June 25 – July 31 for a cost of $2166 for single occupancy (one person/ room) and $1786 for double occupancy (two people/ room).

 All housing comprises shared, air-conditioned suites, with four double rooms/